How to file taxes for the first time: Everything you need to know

 Income tax forms

-These include W-2s, 1099s and other forms reporting any kind of income.
+The tax forms you need to file your taxes include W-2s, 1099s and other forms reporting any kind of income.
 Remember that the IRS wants to know about all of your income, including your side gigs, bonuses and interest income (such as from your high-yield savings account, which will send you a 1099-INT form if you’ve earned more than $10 in interest).
-For instance, Chase has sent me a 1099-INT this tax season because I earned a bonus after opening a checking account with the bank.
-Sigh.
+For instance, I get 1099-INTs every year from Capital One, Discover and the credit union I’m a member of because that’s where I keep my savings.

-These are the things that can lower your tax bill and add to your refund.
-For example, if you’re a student, you may be eligible for deductions—your school will notify you of qualifying costs by sending you a Form 1098-T. You can also deduct interest you paid on your student loan.
-Or, if you’re a freelancer and working from a home office, you might get the home office deduction.
+Tax deductions and tax credits are a good thing: They can lower your tax bill and add to your refund.
+For example, if you’re a student, you may be eligible for tax credits like the American Opportunity Tax Credit.
+Your school will notify you of qualifying costs by sending you a Form 1098-T. You also may be able to deduct interest you paid on your student loan.
+(In case you’re wondering, here’s the difference between tax credits and tax deductions.)

-To make sure you’re deducting as much as you can—and that should be your goal, just keep your deductions honest—sum up itemized deductions and see if they’ll turn out to be more than the standard deduction.
+To make sure you’re deducting as much as you can — and that should be your goal, just keep your deductions honest — sum up your itemized deductions and see if they’ll turn out to be more than the standard deduction.
 If not, don’t itemize, because the standard deduction will save you more money.

 Note that if you’re itemizing deductions, you need to be able to prove your expenses.
 This means being organized and keeping receipts so you can prove to the IRS your return is truthful.